 BENEFICIARIES > Beneficiaries are people (or groups of people) who benefit from the implementation of the project.
 Generally, the beneficiaries include the participants who will benefit directly from their involvement in the project activities.
-In addition, there will be indirect beneficiaries, who may not be active in the project but whose lives will be affected nonetheless.
+In addition, there will be indirect beneficiaries, who may not be active in the project but who will nonetheless benefit from the project.